Mathematics education in the United States: Secondary school

-Pre-algebra can be taken in middle school.
-Students learn about real numbers and some more arithmetic (prime numbers, prime factorization, and the fundamental theorem of arithmetic), the rudiments of algebra and geometry (areas of plane figures, the Pythagorean theorem, and the distance formula), and introductory trigonometry (definitions of the trigonometric functions).
+Pre-algebra is typically taken in middle school by sixth, seventh or eighth graders (though in exceptional cases, it can be taken earlier).
+Students typically begin by learning about real numbers and basic number theory (prime numbers, prime factorization, fundamental theorem of arithmetic, ratios, and percentages), topics needed for algebra (powers, roots, graphing, order of operations, variables, expressions, and scientific notation) and geometry (quadrilaterals, polygons, areas of plane figures, the Pythagorean theorem, distance formula, equations of a line, simple solids, their surface areas, and volumes), and sometimes introductory trigonometry (definitions of the trigonometric functions).
+Such courses usually then go into simple algebra with solutions of simple linear equations and inequalities.

 Algebra I is the first course students take in algebra.
-Historically, this class was offered in high school but could be taken as early as the seventh grade but more traditionally in eighth or ninth grades, after the student has taken Pre-algebra.
-Students learn about real numbers and the order of operations (PEMDAS), functions, linear equations, graphs, polynomials, the factor theorem, radicals, and quadratic equations (factoring, completing the square, and the quadratic formula), and power functions.
+Although some students take it as seventh or eighth graders (and in some cases, even earlier), this class is most commonly taken in ninth grade after the students have taken Pre-algebra.
+Students learn about functions, linear equations and inequalities, systems of linear equations, graphs, polynomials, the factor theorem, radicals, and quadratic equations (factoring, completing the square, and the quadratic formula), and power functions.

+This course is considered a gatekeeper for those who want to pursue STEM because taking Algebra I in eighth grade allows students to eventually take Calculus before graduating from high school.
+As such, tracking students by their aptitude and deciding when they should take Algebra I has become a topic of controversy in California and Massachusetts.
+Parents of high-performing students are among the most vocal critics of policies discouraging the taking of Algebra I in middle school.

 Geometry, usually taken in ninth or tenth grade, introduces students to the notion of rigor in mathematics by way of some basic concepts in mainly Euclidean geometry.
-Students learn the rudiments of propositional logic, methods of proof (direct and by contradiction), parallel lines, triangles (congruence and similarity), circles (secants, chords, central angles, and inscribed angles), the Pythagorean theorem, elementary trigonometry (angles of elevation and depression, the law of sines), basic analytic geometry (equations of lines, point-slope and slope-intercept forms, perpendicular lines, and vectors), and geometric probability.
+Students learn the rudiments of propositional logic, methods of proof (direct and by contradiction), parallel lines, triangles (congruence and similarity), circles (secants, tangents, chords, central angles, and inscribed angles), the Pythagorean theorem, elementary trigonometry (angles of elevation and depression, the law of sines), basic analytic geometry (equations of lines, point-slope and slope-intercept forms, perpendicular lines, and vectors), and geometric probability.
+Students are traditionally taught to demonstrate simple geometric theorems using two-column proofs, a method developed in the early 20th century in the U.S. specifically for this course, though other methods may also be used.
 Depending on the curriculum and instructor, students may receive orientation towards calculus, for instance with the introduction of the method of exhaustion and Cavalieri's principle.